-USA Track & Field (USATF) is the National Governing Body for track and field, long-distance running and race walking in the United States.
-USATF encompasses the world's oldest organized sports, the most-watched events of Olympic broadcasts, the #1 high school and junior high school participatory sport and more than 30 million adult runners in the United States.
+USA Track & Field (USATF) is the National Governing Body for track & field, long-distance running and race walking in the United States.
+USATF encompasses the world's oldest organized sports, the most-watched events of Olympic broadcasts, the No. 1 high school and junior high school participatory sport and more than 30 million adult runners in the United States.
 Led by President Stephanie Hightower and CEO Max Siegel, USATF is a volunteer-driven, not-for-profit organization with a staff of professional program administrators at the National Office in Indianapolis.

 USA Track & Field drives competitive excellence and popular engagement in our sport.